 Wilco Realtors Has Answers!

 Whether you’re a first-time home buyer or an experienced real estate investor in Fort Worth, it's always a good idea to brush up on your real estate know-how before you begin your home search.
-This will ensure that you are an informed buyer, prepared with the knowledge and equipped with the tools to make a confident home buying decision.
+After all, one of the most important parts of buying a home is being prepared for whatever the process might throw at you!
+These Buyer FAQs are a filled with some of the question we hear the most often from Fort Worth buyers.
+If you're still looking for more answers, just give us a call!

 1. Where Should I Start the Process?

-- Organize and review your finances.
-Set a budget and figure out what you will be able to afford for a down payment.
-Use our handy mortgage calculator to see what a monthly mortgage payment might look like for you.
+- Organize and review your finances by figuring out exactly how much money you're spending and saving per money.
+From there, set a budget and figure out what you will be able to afford for a down payment.
+You can even use our handy mortgage calculator to see what your monthly mortgage payment might look like!

-- Start exploring the many communities in and around Fort Worth to see which might be best for you.
+- Start exploring the many neighborhoods in and around Fort Worth to see which might be best for you.
+Our in-depth guides should be able to help you narrow down your options!

-- If you're a first-time buyer, you might want to get more information first!
+- If you're a first-time buyer, you might want to get more information before you get started!

 2. How Do I Know What to Look for in a Home?

-- This is up to you!
-Take some time to decide what’s important to you—proximity to amenities, school districts, yard sizes, noise, commute, highway access.
-This will help you find a neighborhood.
+- This is sort of the fun part!
+What you want in a home is totally up to you, so take some time to decide what’s important—proximity to amenities, school districts, yard sizes, noise, commute, highway access.
+This will help you find narrow down your neighborhood options.

 - Review home features you might want and those you’ll need, from size to style to overall condition.
 Having a good idea of what you’re looking for will save you time and tours of homes that don't meet your criteria.

-- Browse our Fort Worth featured listings, or start searching homes by amenities and features.
+- If you need a little inspiration, our Fort Worth featured listings can help.
+Or you can start searching homes by amenities and features!

 3. Why Should I Use a Realtor?